 Avoid washing your face with water that’s too hot.
 That means avoiding steam rooms and hot tubs too.
 Too much sun, cold weather, stress, alcohol, and caffeine can all be triggers for people with rosacea, and it’s worth noting what yours are.
 The best way to manage it on the daily is to use gentle, non-irritating products that are pH-balanced and to avoid astringent ingredients like witch hazel or acids.
 In short: Be kind to your skin.

 Another follower told us that dark circles are her big skin problem.
 “Dark circles and puffiness are a combination of life and genetics—that means they can become more prominent after pulling long hours at the office, too many margarita-filled nights, sun and sometimes allergies,” Amy Fan, Onomie’s general manager told Byrdie.
 “Try to avoid rubbing your eyes (be gentle when you remove eye makeup), getting too much sun exposure and pulling all-nighters, which all contribute to making under-eye circles worse,” says Fan.

-Concealer will hide those dark circles, and you can’t beat YSL Touche Eclat (£26) for its under-eye brightening skills, but an eye cream will help to minimise the appearance of dark circles over time.
-Look out for the following hero ingredients that can have an impact on dark circles: Caffeine works by constricting blood vessels and boosting circulation, and hyaluronic acid can plump the area with an intensive moisture hit.
-Retinoic acid temporarily thickens skin to mask dark circles.
+Concealer will hide those dark circles, but an eye cream will help to minimize the appearance of dark circles over time.
+Look out for the following hero ingredients that can have an impact on dark circles: Caffeine works by constricting blood vessels and boosting circulation, and hyaluronic acid can plump the area with intensive moisture hit.
+Retinoic acid temporarily thickens the skin to mask dark circles.